eddyerburgh/vue-digital-clock/README.md

 # vue-digital-clock

-> A digital clock component build with Vue.js
+> A digital clock component built with Vue.js

 ## Example